Endless Sleep Chapter 46

 Endless Sleep Chapter 46 is the fifteenth studio album Australian blues rock band, The Black Sorrows.
 The album was the first of two simultaneously-released limited edition vinyl in Australia in April 2015.
 It was later released as a digital download and compact disc in Europe.

 The band supported the European release with a 16-date tour of the UK and Scandinavia in August 2016, including six performances at Edinburgh Fringe Festival.

-At the ARIA Music Awards of 2015, Endless Sleep was nominated for ARIA Award for Best Blues and Roots Album, losing to Gon' Boogaloo by C. W. Stoneking.
+At the ARIA Music Awards of 2015, Endless Sleep was nominated for Best Blues and Roots Album, losing to Gon' Boogaloo by C. W. Stoneking.

 At the Australian Blues Music Festival, The Black Sorrows was nominated for Duo or Group of the year for theirs song "Devil in Disguise".
 It lost out to Greg Dodd & the Hoodoo Men's "I Wish You Would."

 Background

 Following on from the success of their album Certified Blue in 2014, The Black Sorrows simultaneously released two limited edition 12" vinyl LPs in time for Record Store Day on 18 April 2015.
 The LPs are a tribute to the lyricists.
-Joe Camilleri said; "I tip my hat to the spirit of these artists who have inspired me and give the songs another opportunity to be heard...I'm a disciple and it’s a bit of soul food."
+Joe Camilleri said; "I tip my hat to the spirit of these artists who have inspired me and give the songs another opportunity to be heard...I'm a disciple and it's a bit of soul food."

 The title Endless Sleep refers to the fact that the original artists of the songs are no longer alive while the 'chapter 46' refers to the number of albums lead singer Joe Camilleri has released over his career, dating back to the 1960s and including Jo Jo Zep & The Falcons, The Revelators, his solo works and The Black Sorrows.